Communications Visa Sponsorship Jobs in South Carolina

 Which visa types are most common for communications roles in South Carolina?

-The H-1B is the most common visa for communications roles, provided the position qualifies as a specialty occupation requiring a bachelor's degree in a specific field such as communications, public relations, or journalism.
+The H-1B visa is the most common visa for communications roles, provided the position qualifies as a specialty occupation requiring a bachelor's degree in a specific field such as communications, public relations, or journalism.
 The O-1A is an option for candidates with demonstrated distinction in their field.
-TN status is available to Canadian and Mexican nationals in qualifying communications-adjacent roles covered under USMCA.
+TN visa status is available to Canadian and Mexican nationals in qualifying communications-adjacent roles covered under USMCA.

 Which cities in South Carolina have the most communications sponsorship jobs?